mayssa19/Ford-GoBike-Data-Exploration/README.md

 plots to compare these variables against duration_sec and then used the scatter plot to seek what kind of relationship between the feature of interest and age.
-In the last part, I used the multivariate analysis to see if there is any additionnal pattern or trend between user_type, part_of_the_day against the feature of interest duration_sec.
+In the last part, I used the multivariate analysis to see if there is any additionnal patterns or trend between user_type, part_of_the_day against the feature of interest duration_sec.